Elwood Adams Store: Description and history

-The hardware store that became the Elwood Adams Store was established in 1782 by Daniel Waldo Sr. on this site, erecting the city's first brick building.
+The hardware store that became the Elwood Adams Store was established on this site in 1782 by Daniel Waldo Sr. It occupied the first brick building constructed in Worcester.
 Waldo's son Daniel Jr. took over the business in 1791, and later partnered with Henry Miller, who purchased it in partnership with George Rice in 1821.
 Miller took full ownership of the business in 1831, and purchased the building from Waldo's heirs in 1865.
-Around that time, it was raised from its original 2-1/2 stories to four stories, and its front facade was refaced with new brick.
 Miller sold the business to Elwood Adams and a partner in 1886.
 First known as Smith & Adams, it became known as the Elwood Adams Store in 1891, the name it retained until its closing in 2017.